Ssymes-dev/ssymes-dev.github.io/README.md

 # TravelSage Web Application

 Welcome to TravelSage – your trusted travel companion.
 Immerse yourself in real-time travel advisories curated by www.travel-advisory.info.
 Each country's safety is rated on a scale of 1 to 5, offering insights for informed travel choices.
+TravelSage is avaliable at https://ssymes-dev.github.io

 With a fusion of design and data, TravelSage simplifies travel planning.
 Whether it's leisure travel or a crucial mission, the app transforms complex considerations into simple decisions.